rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

   end
 end
 ```
-Till now we successfully finished [ARP Spoofing](module_0x3__network_kungfu/arp_spoofing.md) then DNS capturing but still we need to replace/spoof the original response to our domain. eg. attacker.zone
-Great, now we have to build a DNS response instead of spoofed to be sent.
+Till now we successfully finished [ARP Spoofing](module_0x3__network_kungfu/arp_spoofing.md) then DNS capturing but still we need to replace/spoof the original response to our domain. eg. attacker.zone, now we have to build a DNS response instead of spoofed to be sent.
 So what we need?

 * taking the IP we are going to redirect the user to (the spoofing_ip)
     * converting it into hex using the to_i and pack functions.